nejcahtik/TimeAPI/README.md

 ## Installation Process

 Download the code and go to the downloaded folder.
-Open the Command Prompt and type:
-`ng serve --open`
-to open the app.
+Open the Command Prompt and type `npm install` and then `ng serve --open` to open the app.